mloning/website/content/posts/job-interviewing.md

 #### 5. Don’t be the decision maker

-Say: “I’ll look over some of these details and discuss it with my \[FAMILY/CLOSE_FRIENDS/SIGNIFICANT_OTHER\].
+Say: "I’ll look over some of these details and discuss it with my \[FAMILY/CLOSE_FRIENDS/SIGNIFICANT_OTHER\].
 I’ll reach out to you if I have any questions.
-Thanks so much for sharing the good news with me, and I’ll be in touch\!”
+Thanks so much for sharing the good news with me, and I’ll be in touch\!"

 Even if you don’t particularly care what your friends/family/husband/mother thinks, by mentioning them, you’re no longer the only person the recruiter needs to win over.
-There’s no point in them trying to bully and intimidate you; the “true decision-maker” is beyond their reach.
+There’s no point in them trying to bully and intimidate you; the "true decision-maker" is beyond their reach.

 #### 6. Have alternatives